 One of the ways in which the NHS is being privatised is through the transfer of NHS assets, such as land and buildings, into private hands.
 Already, a good proportion of the assets owned in the past by Primary Care Trusts has been transferred to NHS Property Services (PropCo), a largely unaccountable body currently owned by the government.
-More recently, the Naylor Review is calling for a carrot and stick approach to induce NHS Trusts to sell off as much as 30% or more of the buildings and land they own (primarily associated with acute services) to provide the capital for implementing the Five Year Forward View (5YFV)and its Sustainability and Transformation Plans (STPs).
+More recently, the Naylor Review is calling for a carrot and stick approach to induce NHS Trusts to sell off as much as 30% or more of the buildings and land they own (primarily associated with acute services).
+This fire sale of NHS assets is to provide the capital for implementing the Five Year Forward View (5YFV)and its Sustainability and Transformation Plans (STPs).

 Once any NHS land or property is sold it passes outside the provisions of the NHS Act, so that any future government will not be able to transfer these properties back into state ownership.
 Land that, until now, has been available to the NHS at minimal cost for the expansion of hospitals or other health provisions will have gone forever.
 Future development will therefore only be possible either at increased cost to the taxpayer, or by reducing spending on existing health services.